cocomittens/adaptify/README.md

 Adaptify is designed to adjust its visual elements in response to the emotional cues detected from user-provided text.
 By analyzing input data, it dynamically modifies the interface to reflect a range of emotional states, offering both insights and a personalized user experience.

+Click on the "view demo" or "view dashboard" button in the upper right hand corner to switch between modes.

 ## Demo
 Try it out [here.](https://adaptify-frontend.vercel.app/dashboard)